The Bankrate promise

 Are you looking to double your money?
-With interest rates so low, it’s hard to use a bank account to make any significant amount of money these days.
-In order for investors to double or even triple their money, they’ll often have to take on some risk for that potential reward.
+Even with interest rates higher than past years, it’s hard to use a bank account to make a significant amount of money.
+In order for investors to double, or even triple their money, they’ll often have to take on some risk for that potential reward.

 To achieve this level of returns over time, there are a number of options that come with limited risk.
 Meanwhile, those looking to shoot the lights out and double their money quickly have their share of high-risk, high-reward options to choose from, too.